UCSBCarpentry/CustomLibraryWebscraping/_episodes/03-manual-scraping.md

 Note that we still have other info such as office location and times along with emails.
 So what if we want to get a column only with emails instead?
 We should add a new column and rename it as Email and use Xpath to help us to refine that.
 To add another column in Scraper, use the little green "+" icon in the columns list.

-Let’s inspect the link to identify it on the developer’s console the exact path for the email addresses.
+Let’s inspect the link to identify on the developer’s console the exact path for the email addresses.
 Select the email > right-click (make sure to not click in the email) > Inspect.
 Then, hover the mouse over the email > right-click > copy > copy Xpath.
 Note that there will be an option to copy the Full path but you do not need that as we have already scrapped from a portion of the website.

 > ## Tip:
-> You can copy the path to a notepad, it will help you to compare with scrap and understand better where the element you are
-> interested in is located.
+> You can copy the path to a notepad, it will help you to compare it with scrap and understand better where the element you are interested in is located.
-> You should have the path bellow or something slightly different if you have selected other faculty email as the tr
+You should have the path bellow or something slightly different if you have selected other faculty email as the tr
 >[row number] will represent the data you have selected:
 >
 >~~~